Same District, Different Neighborhoods: Brentwood and Wooten

 The Neighborhoods

-Homes near Brentwood Elementary carry a median price of $699,000, while the Wooten Elementary zone comes in at $610,000.
-Both neighborhoods are within Austin ISD boundaries.
+Both zones sit inside Austin ISD boundaries but the housing stock and price points are not identical.
 The day to day feel of each neighborhood is its own thing, and I would encourage anyone comparing these two zones to spend a Saturday morning driving both before making a decision.

 One thing I always tell buyers: look at the neighborhood on a Saturday morning, not just a Tuesday at 2pm.
 You want to see who is walking dogs, who is out running, whether the parks are being used.
 That tells you more about the community than any listing description ever will.
 And yes, school zones affect resale value.
 That is just reality in this market.